Continuing Education Activity

 For surgical management options, standard open discectomy and microdiscectomy have a moderate short-term benefit in treating persistent, debilitating radiculopathy secondary to herniated disc disease.
 Similarly, decompressive laminectomy has a moderate short-term benefit in treating severe, debilitating spinal stenosis.
 The panel noted that these benefits tend to decrease over time, and a shared decision-making process is also appropriate in these patients before surgical intervention.
 Lastly, spinal cord stimulation may be an option for patients who underwent surgery for herniated disc disease but continue to have debilitating radiculopathy.

 The differential diagnoses for mechanical back strains are other nonmechanical causes of back pain.
-These include but not limited to the following categories and diseases:
+These include but are not limited to the following categories and diseases:

 - Rheumatologic - ankylosing spondylitis, Reiter syndrome, psoriatic spondylitis, polymyalgia rheumatica